corda/corda/docs/source/cordapp-upgradeability.rst

 The following guarantees are made for CorDapps running on Corda 4.0

-- CorDapps compiled with previous versions of Corda (from 1.0) will execute without change on Corda 4.0
+- Compliant CorDapps compiled with previous versions of Corda (from 3.0) will execute without change on Corda 4.0

+  .. note:: by "compliant", we mean CorDapps that do not utilise Corda internal, non-stable or other non-committed public Corda APIs.

   Recommendation: security hardening changes in flow processing, specifically the ``FinalityFlow``, recommend upgrading existing CorDapp receiver flows to use the new APIs.
 See :ref:`cordapp_upgrade_finality_flow_ref` for more information.

 - CorDapp Contract states generated on ledger using Hash constraints (introduced in Corda 1.0) and CZ Whitelisted constraints (introduced in Corda 3.0) are consumable by CorDapps built on Corda 4 (by default these will use Signature constraints) but may not be combined as inputs into the same transaction.
-A transaction may consume multiple states of the same constraint type but not combined.
+However a single transaction may combine multiple states of the same constraint type.

 - CorDapp Contract states generated on ledger using Hash constraints are not migratable to Signature constraints in this release.